Harmonious loci of Poncelet triangles about the incircle and their degeneracies: An equilateral prompts degeneracies

 \begin{proposition} In Chapple's porism ($\E$, $\E_c$ are circles), $\L_{59}$ is an ellipse with major axis on $X_1 X_3$, with semi-axis lengths given by:

 where $R$ is the radius of $\E$ and $d$ is the distance between the centers of $\E$ and $\E_c$. \end{proposition}

 As above, let $P^{\dagger}$ denote the isogonal conjugate of a point $P$ with respect to a triangle $T$.
 In \cite{skutin2013-isogonal} it is shown that the locus of $P^{\dagger}$ over circle-inscribed Poncelet triangles is a circle.
 As above, let $\T$ be a family of Poncelet triangles interscribed between two generic conics $\E,\E_c$.
-Referring to \cref{fig:isog-locus}, the following is proved under \cite[Thm.2]{garcia2025-x4-conjugate}: